 Press "Enter" to skip to content

-Meet the new President of MWCC
+(Archive March 2017) Meet the New President of MWCC

-By Courtney Wentz | Mount Observer Staff
+By Courtney Wentz | Co-Managing Editor

 Dr. James Vander Hooven, MWCC’s incoming President is officially taking over on March 18th.